ninech/cloudflair/README.md

 Bug reports and pull requests are welcome on GitHub at [ninech/cloudflair](https://github.com/ninech/cloudflair).

-## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ### Whishlist

 * Full API support
 * Metrics reporting
 * Rate Limit Tracking
-* (Global) Rate Limit Tracking
+* (Global/Distributed) Rate Limit Tracking

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## About